oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - unclear requirements at outset
 - written by software non-experts

+@@@@
+    - Combined resourcing of research and service support (e.g,. researcher and library, etc.)  Scholar/institutional aspects.
+Failure of linked art 3 funding app.
+Research questions driving tech development?
+RQs as "predictions"?
+Also, science vs creative.
+    - DH project characterization
+        - methodological issues (enginbeers and scholars having different perspectives)
+        - technical vs scholarly requirements (MusicXML vs MEI).
+@@@@

-Of course, not all DH software is just like this, and some scientific software shares some of these characteristics, but on balance it is my experience that these characteristics are more typical of DH software.
+Of course, not all DH software is like this, and some scientific software shares some of these characteristics, but on balance it is my experience that these characteristics are more typical of DH software.

-A particular consequence of then environment in which DH software is created is that it may be not possible or unrealistic to fully employ software engineering best practices.
-Some particular functionality may be required quickly to support a particular scholarly output, with no immediate requirement or additional resource to ensure sustainability of the software.
+A particular consequence of the environment in which DH software is created is that it may be not possible or unrealistic to fully employ software engineering best practices.
+Some functionality may be required quickly to support a particular scholarly output, with no immediate requirement or additional resource to ensure sustainability of the software.

 Because of the value in DH of capturing context and combining a wide range of data sources, it might be argued that sustainability is even more important for DH software than it is for, say, scientific software.
-Once a computed scientific result has been established, there may be limited value in revisiting it later. but humanities research tends (by its nature?) to gain value through the accumulation of understanding and perspectives over time, and as such, access to and integration with previously accumulated data can greatly increase the value accrued by investing in sustainability for DH software, or at least the data that it generates.
+Once a computed scientific result has been established, there may be limited value in revisiting it later.
+But humanities research tends (by its nature?) to gain value through the accumulation of understanding and perspectives over time, and as such, access to and integration with previously accumulated data can greatly increase the value accrued by investing in sustainability for DH software, or at least the data that it generates.

-But when considering creation of sustainable software for DH, there is a risk of creating inflexible monoliths.
+When considering creation of sustainable software, there is a risk of creating inflexible monoliths.
 Most software systems tend to ossify over time, becoming harder to adapt and evolve as early design choices become more pervasive though the system implementation.

 The previous paragraphs point to a related sustainability issue:  software vs data.
 Sustainability is often focused on software programs, and less on the data they manipulate.
 Yet it is often the case that the real value in both scientific and humanities software-based research project is in the data.
 The scientific community (notably life sciences, astrophysics) have responded by creating a number of domain-specific data repositories to facilitate data sharing.
 There are similar initiatives for humanities, but diversity and heterogeneity of subjects and data mean that central repositories with broad utility are challenging to create.